Wayne Boden: Elizabeth Anne Porteous

 In Calgary, Alberta, a 33-year-old high school teacher named Elizabeth Anne Porteous did not report to work on the morning of 18 May 1971.
 Her apartment manager was called, who found her body on the bedroom floor.
 As with Marielle Archambault, her apartment showed considerable signs of a struggle, and Porteous had been raped and strangled.
 Her breasts were likewise mutilated with bite marks.
 Amid the wreckage, however, the police recovered a broken cufflink under the victim's body.
 In their investigation of the murder, the police were able to find out from two of her colleagues that she was seen at a stoplight riding in a blue Mercedes-Benz on the night she died; the car was reported as having a distinctive advertising bull-shaped decal in the rear window.
 A friend of the victim also informed police that she had been recently dating a man named "Bill", described as a "flashy" dresser with neat, short hair.

 Arrest

 The following day, on 19 May, the blue Mercedes was spotted by patrolmen, parked near the murder scene.
 Boden, a former fashion model, was arrested half an hour later as he went to his car.
 He told the police that he moved from Montreal a year previous and admitted that he had been dating Porteous and was with her on the night of the murder.
 When the broken cufflink was presented to him, he admitted its ownership.
 However, he insisted that Porteous was fine when he left her that night.

-The police in Calgary were in possession of a copy of the photograph recovered from Archambaut's apartment and, as Boden resembled the man in the picture, they held him for suspicion in murdering Porteous.
+The police in Calgary were in possession of a copy of the photograph recovered from Archambault's apartment and, as Boden resembled the man in the picture, they held him for suspicion in murdering Porteous.
 Police then turned their attention to the marks on the victim's breasts.